hogru/MolReactGen/README.md

 - The current `pyproject.toml` does not update to the following versions due to required testing and, in some cases, their potential breaking changes:
   - python ≥ 3.10 (should work up to 3.11 when also upgrading to pytorch ≥ 2.0)
   - pytorch ≥ 2.0 (not tested, major version)
-  - transformers ≥ 4.33 (should work, tokenizer breaking changes with ≥ 4.34)
+  - transformers ≥ 4.33 (not tested, tokenizer breaking changes with ≥ 4.34)
   - tokenizers ≥ 0.14 (breaking changes)
   - pandas ≥ 2.0 (not tested, major version)